 Take Care Around Electricity

 Thousands of accidents involving shock or electrocution happen each year.
 These accidents are eminently avoidable, and encouraging proper precautions when working with or around electricity is a big part of rethinking how we keep our construction workers safe in 2021 and beyond.
-Working near above-ground or underground power lines and cables can be dangerous for workers, and working with large industrial magnets requires workers to be especially mindful of magnetic materials around them.
+Working near above-ground or underground power lines and cables can be dangerous for workers, and working with scrap lifting magnets requiring workers to be especially mindful of magnetic materials around them.